 32. Feed in a baby carrier

-Baby carrier feeding: There are a few reasons that feeding in a carrier helps with milk supply – including allowing baby to demand feed, having a more relaxed feeding position and the skin contact.
+Baby carrier feeding: There are a few reasons that feeding in a carrier helps with milk supply – including allowing baby to demand feed, having a more relaxed feeding position and skin contact.
 For more, read our lactation consultant’s guide to breastfeeding in a baby carrier.

 33. Use essential oils

-Essential oils: Hugely popular as a natural salve for so many ailments, lots of mums say using a roller filled with certain essential oils boost their supply.
+Essential oils: Hugely popular as a natural salve for so many ailments, lots of mums say using a roller filled with certain essential oils to boost their supply.

-“Copiaba, geranium, clary sage, basil and fennel in a 10ml roller bottle – 10 drops of each top up with fractionated coconut oil and apply to the whole breast and the lymph gland under your armpit.
+“Copiaba, geranium, clary sage, basil and fennel in a 10ml roller bottle – 10 drops of each topped up with fractionated coconut oil and apply to the whole breast and the lymph gland under your armpit.
 Only use for 10 days at a time (not that you’ll need to).” – Cindy

 34. Practice meditation

 Meditation: A 2017 study found that mums of babies in intensive care who listened to tapes of guided relation and imagery techniques produced more milk.

 The researchers said from their studies there is evidence suggesting that relaxation therapy may be effective in significantly increasing milk yield that it may have beneficial effects on milk fat levels.
 Worth a try!

 Starbucks Pink Drink: It’s the drink that went viral, thanks to mum Laura Galvin revealing that she was suddenly producing so much breastmilk because she’d been drinking the Pink Drink from Starbucks.